 We are going to walk you through the GPG signature verification on the example of Electrum, a popular OG bitcoin wallet.

-electrum.org/#download, the Electrum developer provides installers for all common operating systems with their GPG signatures.
+electrum.org/#download.
+Electrum provides installers for all common operating systems, along with their GPG signatures.

-Open your Terminal and install the GPG package.
+- Open your Terminal to install the package that can verify GPG signatures.

 On Mac that will be